everplans/codetest/README.md

 * For rails, clone this very repo.
 * For react, feel free to clone this boilerplate: https://github.com/everplans/react-boilerplate (which has some examples of how to use our test tools), or feel free to use your own boilerplate.

-If you done clone one  of our repos, make sure not to fork it, so that you don't make your code available to other candiates!
+If you do clone one of our repos, make sure not to fork it, so that you don't make your code available to other candiates!
 Just clone it and send us a zip as per above.

 ## Bonus points.